 Newport, Rhode Island, offers an unparalleled array of historic homes to explore this holiday season.
 And, without summer's restaurant lines and crowded beaches, Newport is perhaps an even more charming and peaceful getaway this time of year.

-Three mansions operated by The Preservation Society of Newport County officially open for the holiday season on November 19, 2016.
-The Breakers, The Elms and Marble House will be decorated and open daily through January 2, 2017.
-Hours are 9 a.m. until 5 p.m. at The Elms and The Breakers; Marble House opens at 10 a.m.
+Three mansions operated by The Preservation Society of Newport County officially open for the holiday season on November 18, 2017.
+The Breakers, The Elms and Marble House will be decorated and open daily through January 1, 2018.
+Hours are 9 a.m. until 5 p.m. at The Breakers; Marble House and The Elms open at 10 a.m.
 Plan to arrive before 4 p.m., when the final tour begins at each property.
 The houses are closed Thanksgiving Day and Christmas Day.
 On Christmas Eve, the 3 p.m. tour will be the last tour of the day at all three mansions.

 Special Winter Passport tickets are available at any one of the houses, or they can be purchased online.
-This combination ticket for admission to all three houses is $29.49 for adults and $9 for children ages 6 to 17.
-Purchased separately, admission to The Breakers is $20.99 for adults, $6.99 for children 6-17.
+This combination ticket for admission to all three houses is $30 for adults and $10 for children ages 6 to 17.
+Children under 6 are admitted free.
+Purchased separately, admission to The Breakers is $24 for adults, $8 for children 6-17.

 For an extra special treat, plan to visit Newport's mansions during one of five special "Holiday Evenings at The Breakers" featuring live holiday music and elegant refreshments.
-These "Holiday Evenings" are slated for Saturdays, November 26 and December 3 and 10 and Fridays, December 23 and 30, from 6 to 8 p.m. each evening.
+These "Holiday Evenings" are slated for Saturdays, November 25 and December 2, 9, 23 and 30, from 6 to 8 p.m. each evening.
 Tickets are $35 in advance or $45 at the door (if tickets remain) for adults and $10 for children ages 6 to 17 in advance or $15 at the door.
-There will also be a Holiday Evening Duet event at The Elms and Marble House on Saturday, December 17, from 6 to 9 p.m., when guests can see two houses for the price of one and enjoy musical performances.
+There will also be a Holiday Evening Duet event at The Elms and Marble House on Saturday, December 16, from 6 to 9 p.m., when guests can see two houses for the price of one and enjoy musical performances.

 Other special Christmas events planned at these three historic homes include visits from Santa Claus and a Holiday Dinner Dance at The Breakers.
 There will also be Nutcracker performances at a fourth mansion, Rosecliff, this holiday season.

-If you go...
-Newport County Inns and Bed & Breakfasts Association, a consortium of Newport inns and B&Bs, is a tremendous resource for selecting one of the many cozy inns or hospitable bed and breakfast lodgings, such as the George Champlin Mason House (a.k.a.
-The Architect's Inn) or Cliffside Inn, from a wide array--most available at off-season rates!
+If you're going...
+Newport County Inns and Bed & Breakfasts Association is a tremendous resource for selecting one of the many cozy inns or hospitable bed and breakfast lodgings, such as the Marshall Slocum Inn or Cliffside Inn, from a wide array—most available at off-season rates!